 Lil Faces Printables has a lot of well-designed superhero party printables, from favor tags and water bottle labels (so awesome!).

 I also like her pop art superhero photobooth props.
-If you’re not handy with Illustrator (like I’m not), $8 gets you 5 fun designs.
+If you’re not handy with InDesign (like I’m not), $8 gets you 5 fun designs.
 Just add heavy card stock and a stick.

 Printable Parties to Go offers lots of printable labels for candy minatures.
 For just $5, print them on paper, punch with a 3/4″ circle and glue.
 Done.

 Another option are the personalized printable superhero candy wrappers from Lil Faces–I love that you can customize with your own kid’s name before you print or just go for the baby superhero version–especially cute for younger kids.